blinkfox/hexo-theme-matery/README.md

 # If you want to set the reading verification password for the post,
 # you can set the password value, which must be encrypted with SHA256 to prevent others from seeing it.
 password: 8d969eef6ecad3c29a3a629280e686cf0c3f5d5a86aff3ca12020c923adc6c92
+# Does this post open mathjax, Need to be activated in the theme's _config.yml.
+mathjax: false
 categories: Markdown
 tags:
   - Typora